jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 tied to the material world and removed from the Spirit Plane.

 However, many spirits such as those of diseases, predatory animals or the malevolent dead, have the ability to discorporate the soul of a corporeal creature.
-This literally drags the mortal’s spirit out of its body and fully into the Spirit Plane.
+This literally drags the mortal's spirit out of its body and fully into the Spirit Plane.
 Once there, they become vulnerable to spiritual combat.
 In addition, some mortals such as shamans can learn to discorporate themselves and High Shamans can even bring others with them into the spirit world.
 Other methods exist too.